 NOTE: The STAR Program is designed to recognize high school seniors who have the highest SAT score in their graduating class and meet all the other program requirements.
 How many classes a student takes off campus or how involved the student is with extra-curricular activities at the school is irrelevant in determining the school’s STAR Student.

-2) Take the two-part SAT on any national testing date through and including listed dates in November.
+2) Take the two-part SAT on any national testing date through and including March 13, 2021.
+Important: March 13, 2021, is the last acceptable SAT test date for the 2021 PAGE STAR program.

 3) Score highest on any single test date (scores may not be combined from two or more test dates).
 Nominees’ SAT scores must be equal to or higher than the SAT national average scores on the Evidence Based Reading and Writing and Math sections.
-For the 2021 STAR program, these scores are Evidence-Based Reading and Writing (TBD) and Math (TBD).
+For the 2021 STAR program, these scores are Evidence-Based Reading and Writing 528 and Math 523.

 4) At the end of Junior year, based on GPA, be in the top 10 percent or be among the to 10 students numerically, whichever category provides the largest number of eligible students.